Online PD Measurements in Underground Power Cable

 corona discharge graph

-An Example of PRPD Graph of Corona Discharge
+PRPD Graph of Corona Discharge

 surface discharge graph

-An Example of PRPD Graph of Surface Discharge
+PRPD Graph of Surface Discharge

 Internal discharge graph

-An Example of PRPD Graph of Internal Discharge
+PRPD Graph of Internal Discharge

 4. Make sure to perform partial discharge measurement during soak test